Munich massacre: Attack and hostage taking

 The hostages were taken during the second week of the Games.
-At 4:10 am local time on 5 September, as the athletes slept, eight tracksuit-clad members of the Black September faction of the Palestine Liberation Organization, carrying duffel bags loaded with AKM assault rifles, Tokarev pistols, and hand grenades, scaled a 2 metre chain-link fence with the assistance of unsuspecting athletes who were also sneaking into the Olympic Village.
-The athletes were originally identified as Americans but were later claimed to be Canadians.
+At 04:10 local time on 5 September, as the athletes slept, eight tracksuit-clad members of the Black September faction of the Palestine Liberation Organization, carrying duffel bags loaded with AKM assault rifles, Tokarev pistols, and hand grenades, scaled a 2 metre chain-link fence with the assistance of unsuspecting athletes who were also sneaking into the Olympic Village.
+They were originally identified as US athletes, but were later claimed to be Canadians.
+Canadian swimmer Karen James has said that four hooded men, whom she later realized were terrorists, scaled the fence with her group as they took a shortcut back to their rooms.

 They entered the two-story apartment building at Connollystraße 31, which housed the Israeli, Hong Kong, and Uruguay Olympic delegations, through an unlocked front door.
 Yossef Gutfreund, a wrestling referee, was awakened by a faint scratching noise at the door of Apartment 1, which housed the Israeli coaches and officials.
 Investigating the noise, he saw the door begin to open and masked men with guns on the other side.
 Shouting a warning to his sleeping roommates, he threw his 135 kg (300 lb) weight against the door in an attempt to stop the intruders from forcing their way in.
-Gutfreund's actions gave his roommate, weightlifting coach Tuvia Sokolovsky, enough time to escape through a window.
+Gutfreund's actions gave his roommate, weightlifting coach Tuvia Sokolovsky, enough time to escape through a window (which he had previously done during The Holocaust).
 Meanwhile, wrestling coach Moshe Weinberg, known as "Muni", fought the intruders, who shot him through his cheek and then forced him to help them find more hostages.

 Leading the intruders past Apartment 2, Weinberg lied, telling them that the residents were not Israelis.
 Instead, he directed them to Apartment 3, where the gunmen corralled six wrestlers and weightlifters as additional hostages.
 Weinberg might have hoped that the stronger men would have a better chance of fighting off the attackers than those in Apartment 2, but they were all surprised in their sleep.

 As the athletes from Apartment 3 were marched back to the coaches' apartment, the wounded Weinberg attacked the gunmen again, allowing one of his wrestlers, Gad Tsobari, to escape via the underground parking garage.
 Weinberg knocked one of the intruders unconscious and slashed at another with a fruit knife but failed to draw blood before being shot to death.